minitage/minitage.github.io/sources/minitagetool.txt

 Upgrade projects
 ==================
-This will pull the new code from origin prior to a regular deploy Simply run::
+This will pull the new code from origin prior then do a regular deploy Simply run::

     ./minitagetool.sh upgrade <projectminibuild> [<otherminibuild>]